kasturipratik/Log_Analysis_Project/README.md

  **How to run the program**

-  1.Download and install all the above listed software.
+  1. Download and install all the above listed software.

-  2.Locate the vagrant folder on your downloads folder
+  2. Locate the vagrant folder on your downloads folder

   3. Open git bash and cd into the vagrant folder where vagrantfile is located.